ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### Language Server

-- Add completion and code action support for already imported modules in Ballerina user home.
+- Added completion and code action support for already-imported modules in the Ballerina user home
 - Implement file operation events in Language server.

 #### Improvements